griff0417/ExpressAngularSeed/README.md

 This is a seed project built with Express and Angular 1.
 It contains two applications built to be hosted as one.

+NOTE: This version of the seed project does not contain authentication.
+No parts
+      of the app are gated and use of the database is turned off by default.
+      To use the database change the proper fields in DBConfig.json.

 The first part of the application is the Express backend and API.
 This handles serving content and handles providing the API service.
 All requests to the toot ('/') URL will route to use the other half of the application's Angular routing.